MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-artificial-intelligence.md

 ## Prerequisites

-- You just need a [Power BI free license](../consumer/end-user-features.md) to explore the samples in the Power BI service, and save them to your My Workspace.
+- You just need a [Power BI free license](../consumer/end-user-features.md) to explore the samples in the Power BI service, and save them to your My workspace.
-- You can [download Power BI Desktop](../fundamentals/desktop-get-the-desktop.md) for free, too, and explore the sample.
+- You can [download Power BI Desktop](../fundamentals/desktop-get-the-desktop.md) for free, too, to explore the sample .pbix file.

 ## Get the sample